Josh-Sweet/Josh-Sweet.github.io/index.md

 #### Machine Learning and Data Processing
 [A collection of scripts](https://github.com/Josh-Sweet/DataProcessing) which make predictive models and perform data processing on a dataset.

+#### Scikit learn Machine Learning Models
+[A collection of iPythons](https://github.com/Josh-Sweet/Scikit-learn-Machine-Learning-Models) which produce machine learning models using sklearn and show how certain variable values determine the accuracy.